ericlumsden/baseball/grouping_hitters/Sorting_Baseball_Hitters.md

 ...and went through each individually identifying their correct ID values and adding them into the original dataframe.
 Luckily, there were only 34 players missing their IDs, so it did not take as long as it could have.
 Plus, once I had written out the lines for the first player, it was mostly cut-and-paste.
 This work was done in my 'clean_hitterids.py' script.

 Once the IDs were all squared away it was time to collect the advanced metrics via statcast.

+WHAT ABOUT LOOKING AT SWING_MISS V SWING_HIT RATES FOR ALL DIFFERENT PITCH TYPES?
+COULD BE A WAY TO FURTHER REFINE EACH GROUP

+####Notes of reflection
+*My naming conventions do not coincide with best practices; this is something I will try to improve moving forward